fbpx

 • Individualized frequency schemes

-Is Vibration Therapy Scientifically Proven?
+- Is Vibration Therapy Scientifically Proven? +

-Yes, vibration therapy is scientifically proven.
+Yes, Vibration Therapy is scientifically proven.

-In order to assess the effectiveness of vibration therapy, it is helpful to examine the various levels of evidence, ranging from large-scale human trials to laboratory studies.
+In order to assess the effectiveness of Vibration Therapy, it is helpful to examine the various levels of evidence, ranging from large-scale human trials to laboratory studies.

 1. The initial step was cell studies that demonstrated how vibration impacts circulation, bone cell activation, and muscle fiber regeneration.
+There were also studies done on the effects of Vibration Therapy on bone density and hormone levels

 Below are the landmark trials in the scientific research of vibrational therapy.